 Tips for Renting a Car on Santorini

-- If you’re arriving at the ferry port I’d recommend taking a taxi or bus into Fira and then getting your rental car in Fira – whether you booked in advance or not.
+- If you’re arriving at the ferry port I’d recommend taking a taxi or bus to the relative calm of the Santorini airport – whether you booked in advance or not.

-- If you need an automatic and you’re booking through Auto Europe (recommended) be sure to select Transmission: Automatic.
+- If you need an automatic and you’re booking through RentalCars.com be sure to select Transmission: Automatic.

 - I do not recommend renting scooters or ATVs.
 Over all my years of traveling this is the number one way that people end up in the hospital: riding a scooter, motorbike, or ATV when they don’t usually do it at home.
 Also, they’re fine for short trips but going from one end of the island (say, Oia) to the other (Akrotiri or the beaches) on an ATV or scooter is a long ride – at least I don’t enjoy it.